 A Session can be opened or closed manually or can be automated based on sensor data and workflow.
 Sessions remain open for the duration of a project and provide real-time visibility to everyone on the team.
 When a Session is closed and saved, it contains valuable data that would otherwise be lost or spread across numerous systems.
 That historical data is now available for further action, including process improvement, compliance reporting, and employee training.

 In short, Sessions provide real-time visibility, so the job is done now versus later.
-Visibility enables a level of productivity and operational effectiveness that is sorely needed in today’s economic climate where more than 80% of workers say their operations require them to use redundant chat, file-sharing, and productivity tools.
+Visibility enables a level of productivity and operational effectiveness that is sorely needed in today’s economic climate where more than 80% of workers say they depend on technology to collaborate but their operations require them to use redundant chat, file-sharing, and productivity tools.

 How Sessions Improve Operational Effectiveness in Practice